-Promotional vs Transactional SMS
+Promotional vs. Transactional SMS

 Don’t you love how easy it is to redeem a coupon from your favorite brand when it’s sent directly to your phone?

-SMS marketing is one of the easiest, fastest, and most cost-effective ways to communicate with your audience.
+SMS marketing is one of the easiest, fastest, and most cost-effective ways to communicate with your brand's audience.

 It’s also one of the best ways to boost customer engagement rates.
-With SMS, businesses can send valuable instantaneous messages to a large list of people in their target audience.
+With SMS, businesses can send valuable, instantaneous messages to a large list of people in their target audience.

 What is promotional SMS?